 This city has a lot of cultural claims to fame.
 Noted American writer Kurt Vonnegut is from Indianapolis, and his lasting effect can be felt on the city to this day.
 Back in 1977, Elvis Presley played last tunes at a concert at Market Square Arena.
 Each year, millions flock to Indianapolis to attend the two largest single-day sports events in the world - The Indy 500 and the Brickyard 400.

-Indianapolis is a very mixed city.
-The population is 62% White, 30% Black, 9% Hispanic or Latino and 2.4% Asian.
+Indianapolis is a part of Great Lake Megapolis, which is one of the largest metro areas on the continents.
+It is a very mixed city, with large Hispanic and African American community.
 4.2% of residents identify themselves as gay, lesbian, bisexual or transgender, which makes Indianapolis the city with the 18th highest percentage of LGBT residents in the United States.

 Indianapolis Motor Speedway Museum, Victory Field, Indianapolis Museum of Art, Indiana War Memorial, Monument Circle, Central Canal, Colonel Eli Lilly Civil War Museum - Soldiers & Sailors Monument, Indiana State Capitol, White River State Park.